AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/unit-testing.md

     ![BylineImplTest.json](assets/unit-testing/bylineimpltest-json.png)

-    This JSON defines a mock resource definition for the Byline component unit test.
+    This JSON defines a mock resource (JCR node) for the Byline component unit test.
 At this point, the JSON has the minimum set of properties required to represent a Byline component content resource, the `jcr:primaryType` and `sling:resourceType`.

-    A general rule of them when working with unit tests is to create the minimal set of mock content, context, and code required to satisfy each test.
+    A general rule when working with unit tests is to create the minimal set of mock content, context, and code required to satisfy each test.
 Avoid the temptation of building out complete mock context before writing the tests, as it often results in unneeded artifacts.

     Now with the existence of **BylineImplTest.json**, when `ctx.json("/com/adobe/aem/guides/wknd/core/models/impl/BylineImplTest.json", "/content")` is executed, the mock resource definitions are loaded into the context at the path **/content.**